Brenda L Croft

-Brenda L Croft (born 1964) is an Aboriginal Australian artist, curator, writer, and educator working across contemporary Indigenous and mainstream arts and cultural sectors.
+Brenda L. Croft (born 1964) is an Aboriginal Australian artist, curator, writer, and educator working across contemporary Indigenous and mainstream arts and cultural sectors.
 Croft was a founding member of the Boomalli Aboriginal Artists Cooperative in 1987.

 Early life and education

-Croft was born in 1964 in Perth, and is from the Gurindji, Malngin and Mudburra peoples, as well as having Anglo-Australian/German/Irish/Chinese heritage.
+Croft was born in 1964 in Perth and is from the Gurindji, Malngin and Mudburra peoples, as well as having Anglo-Australian/German/Irish/Chinese heritage.
+She is the daughter of Joseph (Joe) Croft.

 She completed the first year of a Bachelor of Arts degree from Sydney College of Arts, University of Sydney in 1985.
 The degree remained incomplete when Croft commenced voluntary work in community activism and public radio (Radio Redfern/Radio Skid Row, 88.9 FM) in the lead-up to the Australian Bicentenary in 1988.

 She was awarded a Master of Art Administration at the College of Fine Arts, University of New South Wales, Sydney in 1995.

 Academic work

 From 2009 to 2011 Croft was senior lecturer of Indigenous art, design, and culture at the University of South Australia.
 From 2012 to 2015 Croft was a senior research fellow (Discovery Indigenous Award) with the National Institute for Experimental Art, UNSW Art & Design.

 In 2018 she was appointed as Associate Professor, Indigenous Art History and Curatorship at the Australian National University.